All posts

 The 100 Club, Oxford Street

-Open since 1942, the 100 Club has hosted everyone from the Sex Pistols to Muddy Waters.
+Open since 1942 — over 80 years of continuous programming — the 100 Club has hosted everyone from the Sex Pistols to Muddy Waters.
 The basement room holds about 350 and has some of the best sound in London.
 It’s a rite of passage for any serious musician.
 Genre focus: Jazz, punk, indie, blues.

 Ronnie Scott’s, Soho